GilOliveira/schemadotorg/modules/schemadotorg_paragraphs/README.md

 - Add paragraph type icons from provided this and other modules.
   {module_name}/image/schemadotorg_paragraphs/{paragrap_type}.svg
 - Adds paragraph from paragraphs library to JSON-LD.
+- Limit a paragraph's property/field access based on the paragraph's parent Schema.org mapping type.

 Configuration
 -------------